doda25-team9/lib-version/README.md

 - Returns `"unknown"` if no version information is available
 - Automatically published to **GitHub Packages** on tagged releases
 - Incremental versioning on pushes to main
-- Automatic pre‑releases to **GitHub Packages** of feature branches
+- Automatic pre‑releases to **GitHub Packages** of feature branches.

 ---